marcpaterno/spack_retreat/plan-for-standard-builds.md

 Only when test results are understood can PRs be accepted.
 Details of the CI testing process, the conditions that must be met for a PR to be accepted, and the responsibilities on various parties in maintaining the tests are described below.

+The CI tests run for LArSoft PRs are not intended to be *physics validation tests* for the experiments.
+The purpose of the CI tests is to verify that the code changes do not break experiment software.
+Physics validation testing of each experiment's code is the responsibility of that experiment.

+## How the CI system we be used to verify LArSoft PRs

 1. The SciSoft team will use the LArSoft CI system to build and test the development head of each LArSoft repository as needed, such as when triggered by a PR to a LArSoft repository from any source (the experiments or SciSoft).
    Each PR or collection of associated PRs to LArSoft repositories must pass all CI tests for all LArSoft repositories.
    In addition, PRs must meet a set of additional requirements before they can be accepted.
    Those additional requirements will be proposed, documented and maintained separately by the SciSoft team.
    It is the responsibility of the submitter of the PR to fix test failures address issues related to the other requirements, or to arrange to have them fixed.

 2. Once the CI tests for LArSoft are passed, the CI tests for each experiment that uses LArSoft are run.
    As in the case of the LArSoft CI tests, all CI tests for all experiments must succeed for a PR to be accepted.